emdrayallday/art-api-exam-nolist/README.md

 2. Create a .env file

-Make sure you are in your project directory and add a file named `.env` and put a port variable with a value of 4000 inside of it like this:
+Make sure you are in your project directory and add a file named `.env` with a port variable and value of 4000:

 ```
 $ echo "PORT=4000" > .env
 ```

-Then open the file and put a COUCHDB_URL variable under the port which you will assign a value after creating the database.
+Open the file and put a COUCHDB_URL variable under the port which you will assign a value after creating the database.
 Your `.env` file should look like this:

 ```
 PORT=4000